DuduVerderio/ransomware-encrypter/README.md

-# Ransonware de criptografia criado no curso Santander Cibersegurança
+# Ransomware de criptografia criado no curso Santander Cibersegurança